Adyem/ctoc-cobol-transpiler/docs/runtime_api_reference.md

   scans at most the caller-provided length, exits early on NUL bytes, trims trailing spaces, and writes the resulting character count into the return slot.
+- `CBLC-STRLEN-STRING` accepts a by-reference group containing a `PIC 9(4) COMP` length field alongside an alphanumeric buffer (up to 255 characters) plus a trailing numeric slot for the result.
+The helper simply moves the caller-maintained length field into the return slot so string objects retain their internal length metadata when passed across module boundaries.
 - `CBLC-STRNLEN` accepts the same parameters as `CBLC-STRLEN` plus an explicit request limit passed by value.
 It caps the scan to the minimum of the declared length, requested length, and 255-character ceiling, exits early on NUL bytes,